aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/splunk-sink.md

     format](https://docs.splunk.com/Documentation/KafkaConnect/2.0.2/User/Parameters).

 :::tip
-When using Splunk with self service SSL certificates it could be useful to set `splunk.hec.ssl.validate.certs` to `false` to disable HTTPS certification validation.
+When using Splunk with self service SSL certificates it can be useful to set `splunk.hec.ssl.validate.certs` to `false` to disable HTTPS certification validation.
 :::